 The size of the global AI in epidemiology market was worth USD 549 million in 2023.
 The global market is anticipated to grow at a CAGR of 27.09% from 2024 to 2032 and be worth USD 4,749 million by 2032 from USD 698 million in 2024.

 The demand for real-time disease surveillance is a significant driver of the AI in Epidemiology market.
 Traditional surveillance methods often face delays in data collection and analysis, whereas AI-driven tools can process diverse datasets almost instantaneously.
 For example, AI systems helped track influenza outbreaks with an accuracy of over 90%, according to research by Johns Hopkins University.
-These tools aggregate data from electronic health records, social media, and mobility patterns to predict outbreaks and monitor disease spread that enables faster responses.
-This capability is especially critical in managing pandemics that reduces healthcare burdens, and improving public health preparedness globally.
+These tools aggregate data from electronic health records, social media, and mobility patterns to predict outbreaks and monitor disease spread, enabling faster responses.
+This capability is especially critical in managing pandemics, reducing healthcare burdens, and improving public health preparedness globally.

 The increasing adoption of wearable health devices presents a significant opportunity for AI in epidemiology.
 Wearables such as fitness trackers and smartwatches generate continuous health data, including heart rate, activity levels, and sleep patterns.
 AI can analyze this data to detect early signs of disease, monitor population health trends, and predict outbreaks.
 For instance, during the COVID-19 pandemic, wearable data helped identify symptomatic individuals and track recovery patterns, showcasing its potential to revolutionize real-time epidemiological surveillance and preventative healthcare.

 The rising prevalence of climate-driven diseases, such as malaria and dengue, creates opportunities for AI-driven epidemiological models.
-Climate changes, such as increased temperatures and altered rainfall patterns are expanding the habitats of disease vectors like mosquitoes.
+Climate changes, such as increased temperatures and altered rainfall patterns, are expanding the habitats of disease vectors like mosquitoes.
 AI tools can integrate climate data with historical disease patterns to forecast outbreaks accurately.
-For example, AI models have predicted malaria outbreaks in sub-Saharan Africa with 90% accuracy which enables targeted interventions.
-AI to anticipate and mitigate climate-related health impacts becomes essential as global temperatures rise that offers a transformative application area for AI in the epidemiology market.
+For example, AI models have predicted malaria outbreaks in sub-Saharan Africa with 90% accuracy, which enables targeted interventions.
+AI's ability to anticipate and mitigate climate-related health impacts becomes essential as global temperatures rise, which offers a transformative application area for AI in the epidemiology market.

 The shortage of professionals skilled in both AI and epidemiology is a significant challenge.
 Developing and deploying AI models for epidemiological purposes requires expertise in data science, machine learning, and public health.
 According to LinkedIn’s 2023 Workforce Report, the demand for AI specialists has grown by 74% annually, but the healthcare sector struggles to attract talent due to competitive industries like technology.
 Moreover, the gap in interdisciplinary training programs further limits the availability of professionals capable of bridging AI and epidemiology, slowing innovation and adoption rates in healthcare systems worldwide.